treshugart/react-ctrl/README.md

 However, we've saved a bit of effort and conventionalised the controlled / uncontrolled pattern in the process.
 This adds up in more complex components where you do this with multiple values.

 What's nice about this is that you end up only really having to worry about defining your default state and then accessing it where you want everything to be properly merged together.
 You don't have to worry about mapping default props, props and the order they should be in to give you the correct values.

+## Flow types

+This component takes care of the flow typing and even infers the `mapped` props from both your `props` and `state` types, so you don't have to worry about annotating inside the render prop.
+Just make sure you type your host component and things will just work.